edj-boston/gulp-void/README.md

 Usage
 ---

-Navigate to the git repo director and run the default `gulp` task:
+Navigate to the git repo directory and run the default `gulp` task:

 ```js
 var gulpVoid = require('gulp-void');